 A breathtaking landmark in the lovely quintessential town of Heidelberg, Heidelberg Palace is a castle that is noted as one of the most significant Renaissance architectural wonders in the Northern Alps.
 At the present time, visitors are only able to see what’s left of the castle after its demolition in the 17th century.
 Rupert the III initiated its renovation after the damages.
 Heidelberg Palace houses valuable artifacts in the German Apothecary Museum that visitors can marvel at, as well as a barrel cellar, an enchanting courtyard, and superb restaurants.

 Address: Schlosshof 1, 69117 Heidelberg, Germany

 Opening hours: 8am - 6pm (daily)

 Semperoper Dresden nests in Dresden, the charming capital of Saxony - a German state located on the eastern side of the country.
 It is a top-class entertainment venue that serves both as an opera house and a concert venue for other musical performances.
 Also, it houses the Semperoper Ballet - a community of talented ballet performers led by Aaron S. Watkin.
 Originally Semperoper Dresden was constructed in 1841.
 A fire heavily damaged it in later years and it had to be rebuilt in 1869.

 Fall in love with Germany

-Germany is a breathtaking European country that is famous for its architecture, cuisine, and rich cultural heritage.
-It is a travel destination for all types of tourists, whether you are a history buff, a nature adventurer, an architecture enthusiast, and even a foodie.
+Boasting a wide array of exciting things to do, Germany is a breathtaking European country that is famous for its architecture, cuisine, festivals, and rich cultural heritage.
+It is a travel destination for all types of tourists, whether you are a history buff, a nature adventurer, an architecture enthusiast, a foodie, and even a shopping enthusiast.
 If you like sightseeing and city walks, remember this list by heart and use it as your guide in planning an elaborate itinerary in Germany.